Sandy Green (mathematician): World War II

-In the summer of 1944, he was conscripted for national scientific service at the age of eighteen, and was he was assigned to work at Bletchley Park, where he acted as a human "computer" carrying out calculations in Hut F, the "Newmanry", a department led by Max Newman, which used special-purpose Colossus computers to assist in breaking German naval codes.
+In the summer of 1944, he was conscripted for national scientific service at the age of eighteen, and was assigned to work at Bletchley Park, where he acted as a human "computer" carrying out calculations in Hut F, the "Newmanry", a department led by Max Newman, which used special-purpose Colossus computers to assist in breaking German naval codes.

 Academic work

-His first lecturing post (1950) was at the University of Manchester, where Newman was his Head of Department.
-In 1964 he became a Reader at the University of Sussex, and then in 1965 was appointed as a Professor at the newly formed Mathematics Institute at Warwick University, where he led the algebra group.
+His first lecturing post (1950) was at the University of Manchester, where Newman was his Head of department.
+In 1964 he became a Reader at the University of Sussex, and then in 1965 was appointed as a professor at the newly formed Mathematics Institute at Warwick University, where he led the algebra group.
 He spent several periods as a visiting academic in the United States, beginning with a year at the Institute for Advanced Study in Princeton, New Jersey in 1960–61, as well as similar visits to universities in France, Germany and Portugal.
 After retiring from Warwick he became a member of the faculty and Professor Emeritus at the Mathematics Institute of the University of Oxford, in whose meetings he participated actively.
-His final publication was produced at the age of eighty.

 Work in mathematics

+According to the Fields Medallist John G. Thompson, Green showed, in two important papers, that information about finite groups can be derived from knowledge about indecomposable modules of p-groups.

 Green found all the characters of general linear groups over finite fields (Green 1955) and invented the Green correspondence in modular representation theory.
 Both Green functions in the representation theory of groups of Lie type and Green's relations in the area of semigroups are named after him.
 His final publication (2007) was a revised and augmented edition of his 1980 work, Polynomial Representations of GL(n).

 Personal life

 Green met his wife, Margaret Lord, at Bletchley Park, where she worked as a Colossus operator, also in the Newmanry section (Hut F).
-The couple married in August 1950, and have two daughters and a son.
-Up to his death, he lived in Oxford.
+The couple married in August 1950, and had two daughters and a son.